 The System Features Learn Routine dictates how the unit operates.
 It is possible to access and change any of the feature settings using the Valet/program switch.
-However, this process can be greatly simplified by using the optional Personal Computer Interface or Bitwriter (p/n 998T).
+However, this process can be greatly simplified by using the optional Personal Computer Interface (P/N 996T) or Bitwriter (P/N 998T).
 Any of the settings can be changed and then assigned to one of up to four transmitters.
 This feature is called Owner Recognition.
 Each time that particular transmitter is used to disarm the system, the assigned feature settings will be recalled.
 Owner Recognition is only possible when programming the unit via the computer interface or hand-held programmer.

-If using the Bitwriter or PC Interface to program the System Features Learn Routine, you may lock the unit so that the features cannot be altered via manual programming with the Valet switch.
+If using the Directed Bitwriter or PC Interface to program System Features Code Learning, you may lock the unit so that the features cannot be altered via manual programming with the Valet switch.
 If you later wish to program the system manually, you must unlock the unit using the Directed Bitwriter or PC Interface before you will be able to reprogram the features.
 If the siren generates one long chirp when attempting to program the unit, this indicates that the unit has been locked and must be unlocked with the Bitwriter or PC Interface before proceeding.